ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/5th Level/Lucky Strike.md

 - **Components**:
 	- Focus (Weapon).
 - **Duration**:
-	- .
+	- 3 turns.
 - **Effects**:
-	- You enchant a weapon giving it the chance to deal a devastating blow.
+	- You enchant a weapon giving it a subtle golden glow.
+The weapon is luckier than usual, hitting critical areas and dealing extra damage.
 	- You touch a weapon within range, for the duration of the psycast, the weapon has the following effects:
 		- The number needed to roll a critical hit while attacking with the weapon is reduced by 1.
 			- This effect can stack with similar effects.